-Big Data, AI, Machine Learning Training Courses – Onsite, Tailored, Lowest Price.
+Big Data, AI Training Courses – Onsite, Custom, Lowest Price.

-The smartest, most effective way to improve your team’s Big Data, AI (Artificial Intelligence), Secure Coding, AWS, R, Hadoop, Machine Learning, Spark, Data Analytics and Data Science.
+Better than a Big Data tutorial or documentation, onsite training is the smartest, most cost-effective way (if you use MindIQ) to improve your team’s Big Data, AI (Artificial Intelligence), Secure Coding, AWS, R, Hadoop, Machine Learning, Spark, Data Analytics and Data Science skills.
 Pricing is more advantageous with 3 or more students, than a public class.
-Click to Get a Quote

 From Wikipedia –

 Big data is data sets that are so voluminous and complex that traditional data processing application software are inadequate to deal with them.
 Big data challenges include capturing data, data storage, data analysis, search, sharing, transfer, visualization, querying, updating and information privacy.
 There are three dimensions to big data known as Volume, Variety and Velocity.

 Lately, the term “big data” tends to refer to the use of predictive analytics, user behavior analytics, or certain other advanced data analytics methods that extract value from data, and seldom to a particular size of data set.
 “There is little doubt that the quantities of data now available are indeed large, but that’s not the most relevant characteristic of this new data ecosystem.”
 Analysis of data sets can find new correlations to “spot business trends, prevent diseases, combat crime and so on.”
 Scientists, business executives, practitioners of medicine, advertising and governments alike regularly meet difficulties with large data-sets in areas including Internet search, fintech, urban informatics, and business informatics.
 Scientists encounter limitations in e-Science work, including meteorology, genomics, connectomics, complex physics simulations, biology and environmental research.